20 Foods More Energizing Than a Cup of Coffee

 Their low glycemic index (the measurement of how quickly your body absorbs carbs and turns them into energy) makes a bowl of oats a good choice in lieu of that morning cup of joe.
 The complex carbohydrates in oatmeal will give you slow-burning fuel to keep you energized well into the late morning.
 Bonus: Oats boost the production of serotonin to help combat stress and enhance learning and memory function, making them a perfect option before that morning meeting or exam.
-Just be sure to stay away from flavored instant packets that are full of added sugar.
-Not sure which varieties are the best bet for your health?
-Don’t miss our report, The 25 Best and Worst Instant Oatmeals.
+Just be sure to stay away from flavored instant packets that are full of added sugar, and try one of our recipes in our list of 50 Healthy Overnight Oats Recipes for Weight Loss.

-We’re not encouraging a morning mojito (though it’s surely 5 p.m. somewhere), but waking up to a cup of peppermint tea (try Choice Organic Peppermint tea, $3.69 at Vitacost.com) or chewing a stick of peppermint gum could be a good idea—especially if you need an energy boost.
+We're not encouraging a morning mojito (though it's surely 5 p.m. somewhere), but waking up to a cup of peppermint tea (try Choice Organic Peppermint tea, $3.69 at Vitacost.com) or chewing a stick of peppermint gum could be a good idea—especially if you need an energy boost.
 Researchers say the scent of peppermint increases alertness and decreases fatigue.
 Sniffing mint also aids weight loss!
 One study published in the Journal of Neurological and Orthopaedic Medicine found that people who sniffed peppermint every two hours lost an average of 5 pounds a month.
-That’s just one of the many reasons we named the brew one of these 22 Best Teas for Weight Loss.
+That's just one of the many reasons we named the brew one of our best teas for weight loss.

 "Sesame seeds are rich in magnesium, a nutrient which helps convert sugar into energy," Palinski-Wade tells us.
 "The fiber and healthy fat content help to stabilize blood sugar levels for sustained energy throughout the day.
 Try sprinkling them on a lunchtime salad or into a stir-fry for a boost of flavor and crunch."